Variegatic acid

 Variegatic acid (3,3',4,4'-tetrahydroxypulvinic acid) is an orange pigment found in some mushrooms.
 It is responsible for the bluing reaction seen in many bolete mushrooms when they are injured.
 When mushroom tissue containing variegatic acid is exposed to air, the chemical is enzymatically oxidized to blue-colored quinone methide anions It is derived from xerocomic acid, which is preceded by atromentic acid and atromentin, but the full biosynthetic pathway is unknown.
 In its oxidized form (due to the production of a second lactone ring) is variegatorubin, similar to xerocomorubin.

-It was first isolated from Suillus variegatus.
-It has strong antioxidant properties, and a nonspecific inhibitory effect on cytochrome P450 enzymes.
-A total synthesis was reported in 2001 that uses a Suzuki cross coupling reaction.
+It was first isolated from Suillus variegatus, and a total synthesis that uses a Suzuki cross coupling reaction was reported in 2001.
+It has strong antioxidant properties, and appears part of S. variegatus' Fenton chemistry-based saprobic attack on dead plant matter, catalyzing the reduction of Fe^{3+}.

+Variegatic acid has a nonspecific inhibitory effect on cytochrome P450 enzymes.
 It was found antibiotically inactive against an array of bacteria and fungi using the disk diffusion assay at 50 μg.
 However, at similar concentrations it was found to inhibit swarming and (probably consequently) biofilm formation of Bacillus subtilis.
-In vitro data supports that this pigment is an Fe^{3+-}reducant in Fenton chemistry during the initial attack of dead plant matter as part of the brown-rot saprobic lifestyle.